DoctorPok42/CrabS3/README.md

 - `PUT /api/admin/users/[id]/edit-quota`: Update a user's storage quota.
 - `POST /api/admin/users/[id]/reset-password`: Reset a user's password.

-## Documentation

-A detailed documentation of the API endpoints is available in the [Bruno collection](./doc/api/).

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.